 CREATIVE ARTS: art, music, movement, pretend play, appreciating the arts, learning creative expression

 PHYSICAL DEVELOPMENT AND HEALTH: gross-motor skills, fine-motor skills, body awareness, personal care, healthy behavior

 We encourage all students to participate in craft and academic activities.
-Next we gather together on the carpet for thematically based lessons, stories, songs, finger plays which continue to build on our theme for the day.
-One large group activity is included to help prepare children for the elementary classroom environment.
-These activities are followed by snack time and outdoor recess.
-Each day our classes end with story time.
-Please be aware that with preschoolers, occasionally our daily schedule does not go according to plan, we appreciate your understanding when staff has to improvise.
+Daily we gather together on the carpet for thematically based lessons, stories, songs, finger plays which continue to build on our theme for the week.
+One large group activity is included to help prepare children for the elementary classroom environment. every day, the children also enjoy snack time and outdoor recess.